 The quality of European diesel fuels is specified by the EN590 standard.
 While these specifications not are mandatory, they are observed by all fuel suppliers in Europe.
 It is intended for application in diesel engines.
 Diesel motor fuel quality meets the requirements of European Standard EN590.

 The entire volume of produced diesel fuel quality meets the requirements for fuels for vehicles of Euro 4 and Euro 5.
-Low sulfur content in Diesel EN590 reduces emissions of sulfur oxides into the atmosphere, which is especially important for inhabitants of big cities.
+Low sulfur content reduces emissions of sulfur oxides into the atmosphere, which is especially important for inhabitants of big cities.

 Standard Specification of Russian Diesel EN590: